ronkok/Temml/docs/administration.md

 - `colorIsTextColor`: `boolean`.
 In LaTeX, `\color` is a switch, but in early versions of MathJax and KaTeX, `\color` applied its color to a second argument, the way that LaTeX `\textcolor` works.
 Set option `colorIsTextColor` to `true` if you want `\color` to work like early MathJax or KaTeX. (default: `false`)

-- 'throwOnError': `boolean`.
+- `throwOnError`: `boolean`.
 If true, Temml will throw parse errors to the console.
 If false, Temml will write the parse error to the output of the `render()` function. (default: false)

 - `errorColor`: `string`.
 A color string given in the format `"#XXX"` or `"#XXXXXX"`.
 This option determines the color that unsupported commands and invalid LaTeX are rendered in. (default: `#b22222`)